Veloxization/ot-harjoitustyo/documentation/usage.md

 # Usage
-**Note: Currently the project works through terminal only.
-There will be a GUI in the future!**
 ## Manual
-**Note: Some features mentioned in the manual may not be implemented yet!**
 ### How to Play
 #### Main Menu
 The _Main Menu_ gives you the following options: new game, load game, quit game